BlueBrain/nexus-web/docs/studios.md

 ### Creating a studio

 To create a new studio, select a project.
-There, in a project view, you will see a list of Studios with the 'Create Studio' button.
+There, in a project view, you will see a list of Studios with the `Create Studio` button.

 Click `Create Studio` button, and fill in a form providing the following:

 - `Label`: a name of your new Studio (requied field)
 - `Description` for your Studio

 - Click `Save` and you will be navigated to the Studio view.
 That's it!
+Your new Studio is empty for now, but don't worry!
+  We will add Workspaces and Dashboards later.

 The created Studio resource will look simmilar to this: